Harm van den Dorpel: Work

-In his work he investigates how algorithms can analyse digital archives and guide the artist in aesthetic decision taking, leading to a symbiosis of man-machine art creation.
-Using computer programming he describes traditional notions in art, such as for example the free use of intuition and expression.
+In his work, he investigates how algorithms can analyse digital archives and guide the artist in aesthetic decision taking, leading to a symbiosis of man-machine art creation.
+Using computer programming, he describes traditional notions in art, such as for example the free use of intuition and expression.
 Conclusions from this research are then fed back in the production of new work.
 His ultimate goal is to reveal the reasoning structure of his own consciousness, and his implicit associations and assumptions.
-In this process he borrows ideas from psychoanalysis, the writing of Jacques Derrida, and Artificial Intelligence (which he studied).
+In this process, he borrows ideas from psychoanalysis, the writing of Jacques Derrida, and Artificial Intelligence (which he studied).

 He's had institutional exhibitions at Museum Kurhaus Kleve, the New Museum in New York, The Ullens Center for Contemporary Art in Beijing, China, the Museum of Modern Art, Warsaw, and the Netherlands Media Art Institute, Amsterdam.

 In 2015 MAK - Museum of Applied Arts (Vienna) acquired Harm van den Dorpel's screensaver Event Listeners and thereby became the first museum to purchase a work of art using bitcoins.

-Between 2006 - 2010 he has been a creative programming teacher and interaction design teacher at private training centres and at the Gerrit Rietveld Art Academie in Amsterdam.
-Harm van den Dorpel is co-founder of Left Gallery a gallery that produces and sells downloadable objects.
-Ownership of these objects is stored in a blockchain.
-The gallery opened in 2015.
+Between 2006 and 2010 he has been a creative programming teacher and interaction design teacher at private training centres and at the Gerrit Rietveld Art Academie in Amsterdam.